-According to Jay Mueller, VP of hospitality—North America, Technogym, projects already in the pipeline aren’t really being impacted by the COVID-19 outbreak, just adjusted.
+According to Jay Muller, VP of hospitality—North America, Technogym, projects already in the pipeline aren’t really being impacted by the COVID-19 outbreak, just adjusted.

 This could also mean workout walls with QR codes, contactless motion-activated sensors to avoid door handles and other hands-free features.
-“I think technology will be leading the charge,” Mueller said.
+“I think technology will be leading the charge,” Muller said.

 Others shared this sentiment, and even believe that guests will welcome these types of changes.